Do What You Can to Ease Side Effects of Treatment for Esophageal Cancer

 Anemia (low red blood cell counts)

 Throughout your treatment, your doctor will test your blood.
 One thing he or she is checking is your red blood cell count.
 Red blood cells carry oxygen throughout the body.
 If your body does not have this oxygen, you may feel tired.
 Decreased red blood cell counts can be caused by small amounts of blood loss, by chemotherapy or radiation, or by the cancer itself.
+Tiredness is also a very common symptom and side effect from surgery, chemotherapy, and radiation treatments.
+You may feel only slightly tired, or you may suffer from extreme fatigue.
+Fatigue can sometimes last for weeks or months after treatment ends.

 Balance activity with rest.
 Save your energy for important tasks.